 Creating a persona also helps you identify the goals and challenges of those you are targeting.
 By addressing their problems, it becomes easier to position your services in a manner that showcases how they can overcome those challenges.

 A buyer persona is also crucial to your marketing efforts because it keeps you from creating generic marketing messages that are aimed to please everyone.
 Instead, your marketing can nurture those who are most likely to convert.

 Tips for Creating a Buyer Persona for a Property Management Company

-The first step in creating a buyer persona for your property management company is to review your past and current customers.
+The first step in creating target personas for your property management company or real estate business is to review your past and current customers.
 Ask and answer the following questions to get a better understanding of who your customers are:

 - Who are they?

 - How many rental properties does each customer own?

 - How did each customer acquire the rental property?

 - What type of income do they have?

 - What does a typical day involve for your clients?